 - Paint is an effective pool deck repair product.
 It can cover blemishes on the surface of the deck, such as stubborn stains, watermarks, minor cracks, and more.

 - A painted surface is non-porous, thus, making it an easier surface to clean up.

 - The process of painting is more than just applying the paint and letting it dry.
 Concrete requires tedious preparation for the paint to adhere better and last longer.

 - The concrete must be cleaned with a degreaser and etched with an acid solution to enhance adhesion.

-- Paint is quite temperature-sensitive.
+- The paint is quite temperature-sensitive.
 Applying it on a warm pool deck under direct sunlight could cause some areas to separate from concrete and bubble.

 - DIY is not recommended.
-For durable and long-lasting results, the concrete must be prepared really well and this requires the skill and experience of a professional.
+For durable and long-lasting results, the concrete must be prepared well, which requires a professional’s skill and experience.

-- The preparation process itself involves a lot of work and several other materials like degreasers, primer, and more.
+- The preparation process itself involves a lot of work and several other materials like degreasers, primers, and more.
 This means it tends to cost more than pool deck resurfacing.

 - Paint is quite topical, creating a film of material at the top of a pool deck.
 It can be easily scratched off the concrete surface.